 The NIDCD's mandate to conduct and support biomedical and behavioral research and research planning documents.

-Strategic Plans help the NIDCD prioritize its research funding by identifying areas of outstanding promise, as well as identifying knowledge gaps.
+Strategic plans help NIDCD prioritize its research funding by identifying areas of opportunity and knowledge gaps.

 Important milestones and events in the NIDCD's history since its founding in 1988.